Wahoo vs Garmin: Which cycling computer is best?

 Conclusion

 Wahoo and Garmin are the leading cycling computer manufacturers for a reason.
-Both offer affordable, feature-laden options for all kinds of cyclists.
+Both offer affordable, feature-laden options for all kinds of cyclists, as well as premium options.
 Some units are lightweight and aerodynamic, while others are built to be robust, with colourful displays and over 20 hours of battery life.

 In the end, there is no clear winner for all cyclists, but based on where and how you ride, you will certainly have a preference.
-For us, Wahoo leads the way for exploration and off-road riding, while Garmin offers a number of affordable options with bright displays and easy-to-use touchscreens as well as the deluxe Edge 1040 if you want all the features and the option of solar charging.
+For us, Wahoo leads the way for exploration and off-road riding, while Garmin offers a number of affordable options with bright displays and easy-to-use touchscreens as well as the deluxe Edge 1050 if you want all the features and a bright touchscreen.

 The two brands are increasingly joined at the hip though, with both now offering on-the-fly climb profiles (as first seen on the Hammerhead Karoo 2) and computers with multi-band GNSS, for example.
-Wahoo's latest update to its Elemnt computers replicates the Glances view of the Garmin Edge home screen too.
+Wahoo's latest update to its Elemnt computers replicates the Glances view of the Garmin Edge home screen too and the Elemnt Ace's touchscreen bridges what had been the major gap between the two brands, while its wind sensor is a unique offering for a cycling computer.

 Zach is a freelance writer, the head of ZNehr Coaching, and an elite-level rider in road, track, and e-racing.
 He writes about everything cycling-related, from buyer's guides to product reviews and feature articles to power analyses.
 After earning a Bachelor’s Degree in Exercise Science at Marian University-Indianapolis, Zach discovered a passion for writing that soon turned into a full-fledged career.
 In between articles, Zach spends his time working with endurance athletes of all abilities and ages at ZNehr Coaching.
 After entering the sport at age 17, Zach went on to have a wonderful road racing career that included winning the 2017 Collegiate National Time Trial Championships and a 9th place finish at the 2019 US Pro National Time Trial Championships.
 Nowadays, Zach spends most of his ride time indoors with NeXT eSport.